-By creating new Alias Lists, you allow InQuira Intelligent Search to recognize terms or abbreviations as having a set value.
+By creating new Alias Lists, you allow Oracle Knowledge Intelligent Search to recognize terms or abbreviations as having a set value.

-InQuira provides the VIL Alias List function.
-For more information, see ALIAS The Alias Function on page 46 of the Intelligent Search Language Reference Guide and Create a Rule to Fire When an Alias List Key is Matched and Pass User-Selected Facets Through an Alias List on page 25 of this guide.
+Oracle Knowledge provides the VIL Alias List function.
+For more information, see ALIAS The Alias Function in the Intelligent Search Language Reference Guide and Create a Rule to Fire When an Alias List Key is Matched and Pass User-Selected Facets Through an Alias List in this guide.